-- Alps: They stand This region stands out in many maps as a region with considerably enhanced amounts of precipitation.
+- Alps: They stand out in many maps as a region with considerably enhanced amounts of precipitation.
 In all seasons, cold-frontal precipitation contributes substantially, whereby this signal is particularly strong during spring.
 Warm-frontal precipitation, on the other hand, is substantially reduced compared to cold-frontal and mostly restricted to fall and winter.
 Cyclonic and high-pressure precipitation are of equally high overall importance, but while the former exhibits a comparatively weak seasonal cycle, high-pressure precipitation primarily occurs in summer.
 The residual is notably large over the Alps, especially in spring and summer.
-This changes in the heavy-precipitation limit, though, where summer high-pressure precipitation gains even more relevance, followed, in total annual amounts, by cold-frontal and cyclonic precipitation. - Southeastern Europe: Similarly to As over the British Isles, eyelonic precipitation is of great importance to precipitation in Southeastern Europe, but benefits greatly from cyclones, while the warm-frontal precipitation is not contributions are reduced.
-The latter is observed in all southern regions of the domain.
+This changes in the heavy-precipitation limit, though, where summer high-pressure precipitation gains even more relevance, followed, in total annual amounts, by cold-frontal and cyclonic precipitation. - Southeastern Europe: Similarly to the British Isles, cyclonic precipitation is of great importance to precipitation in Southeastern Europe, but warm-frontal precipitation is not.
 While the cold seasons are markedly influenced by cold fronts and cyclones, high-pressure systems are more important in summer although not nearly as dominant as over the Alps.
 Heavy precipitation exhibits a similar attribution profile as total precipitation, except for large amounts of summer high-pressure precipitation, as observed in many regions. - Iberian Peninsula: Summers are very dry, with hardly any precipitation except relatively small amounts of high-pressure precipitation.
 The other seasons are strongly influenced by cyclones (especially spring) and cold fronts (especially fall), along with some warm-frontal influence.
-The fraction of unattributable precipitation is large compared with other regions, especially in spring, which may be partially explained by the prevalence of upper-level cut-off lows (e.g., Nieto et al., 2007).
+The fraction of unattributable precipitation is large compared with other regions, especially in spring.
 Heavy precipitation exhibits a very similar attribution profile as total precipitation, except for larger summer high-pressure contributions. - Mediterranean Sea: Cyclonic contribution dominate in all seasons, although in summer, the Mediterranean receives almost no precipitation.
 Cold and warm fronts together contribute about the same total annual amounts of precipitation as cyclones, to which cold fronts contribute about twice as much as warm fronts.
 The cyclonic dominance is even more pronounced for heavy precipitation, especially in fall, when also the relative cold-frontal contributions increase compared with total precipitation.
-High-pressure heavy precipitation contributions are increased This is consistent with precipitation in Mediterranean cyclones often being most intense close to the cyclone center (e.g., Flaounas et al., 2015, their Fig. 7).
-The relevance of high-pressure systems for heavy precipitation increases in summer and fall.
-While even more so in fall.
-This is in contrast to all other regionsexperience more high-pressure precipitation, where more heavy precipitation is associated with high-pressure areas in summer than in fall, the opposite is true in the Mediterranean Sea; this holds for both total and heavy precipitation.
+High-pressure heavy precipitation contributions are increased in summer and fall.
+While all other regions experience more high-pressure precipitation in summer than in fall, the opposite is true in the Mediterranean Sea; this holds for both total and heavy precipitation.

 Many of these results are plausible in the sense that they are consistent with meteorological expectations.
-We think that the particular value of this study are its objective approach, the quantitative results, and the high-resolution maps (Figs. 7 to 11), which enable the discovery of many interesting exciting small-scale characteristics of European precipitation.
+We think that the particular value of this study are its objective approach, the quantitative results, and the high-resolution maps (Figs. 7 to 11), which enable the discovery of many interesting small-scale characteristics of European precipitation.
 It is interesting that this approach confirms the strongly opposing character of winter and summer precipitation, the former being very strongly associated with cyclones and fronts, the latter predominantly detected within high-pressure systems.